hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ## Transfer

-Similarly to mint and burn instructions, transferring refers to assets.
+Similar to mint and burn instructions, transferring refers to assets.
 You can transfer assets between different accounts.

 <!--TODO: add links to transferring assets example in which guide after https://github.com/hyperledger/iroha-2-docs/issues/81 is addressed -->